leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### Don't want to bother maintainers

 - To follow the norms, start by understanding first
-  - Context and reasons for closed Issues/PRs, conventions
+  - Context and reasons for closed Issues/PRs
   - Which issues have higher priority
   - Who's active (their areas, timezones, etc.)
   - Where I could work without conflicting with others
   - etc...
 - Learn conventions for code and beyond
   - Labels like `Good first issue` and `Help wanted`
-  - Performance-focused (benchmarks run per PR)
+  - Performance-focused (benchmarks run per PR!) project
-  - Some limitations (e.g., no TS type info available)
+  - Current limitations, difficulties (e.g., no TS type info available)

 ㊗️ 2023/12: `oxlint` GA [announced](https://oxc.rs/blog/2023-12-12-announcing-oxlint.html)